-With more than 14 years of experience, XTB is one of the largest stock exchange-listed forex and CFD brokers in the world, with offices in over 13 countries including UK, Poland, Germany, France and Turkey.
+XTB is a European broker that was founded in 2002, and is one of the largest stock exchange listed brokers in the world with offices in 13 countries including the UK, Poland, Germany, France and Turkey.

 To open a live account, you’ll need a minimum deposit of at least $1.
 Alternatively, XTB offers a demo account that you can use to practice and familiarise yourself with their platform.

 Regulated by the Financial Conduct Authority, UK (FRN: 522157), and CySEC (Licence: 169/12).
 XTB puts all client funds in a segregated bank account and uses tier-1 banks for this.
 XTB has been established since 2002, and have a head office in UK.

 Before we dive into some of the more detailed aspects of XTB ’s spreads, fees, platforms and trading features, you may want to open XTB ’s website in a new tab by clicking the button below in order to see the latest information directly from XTB.